 If staying in Niagara-on-the-lake, some hotel and inn options include Best Western Colonel Butler Inn, Holiday Inn Express Niagara-on-the-Lake, Queen’s Landing, the 124 on Queen Hotel, Prince of Wales Hotel, and Bruce Manor.
 For more Niagara-on-the-Lake accommodations, visit the town’s official website’s list here or on Booking.com.

 Where to eat?
 Or should I take my food with me?

-Luckily, there are tons of food spots throughout Niagara Falls and Niagara-on-the-lake, so you don’t to worry about packing food (unless you want to)!
+Luckily, there are tons of food spots throughout Niagara Falls and Niagara-on-the-lake, so you don’t have to worry about packing food (unless you want to)!